-When preparing the annual financial statements, companies are required to report the transactions in the home currency to make it easy for all stakeholders to understand the financial reports.
-It means that all transactions carried out in foreign currencies must be converted to the home currency at the current exchange rate when the business recognizes the transaction.
+When preparing the annual financial statements, companies are required to report all transactions in their home currency to make it easy for all stakeholders to understand the financial reports.
+This means that all transactions carried out in foreign currencies must be converted to the home currency at the current exchange rate when the business recognizes the transaction.

 For example, assume that a company paid €10,000 in salaries for part-time contractors located in Europe at an exchange rate of $1.15 to 1 euro, the transaction is recorded in the income statement as $11,500 at the end of the accounting period.

 Company ABC is a US-based business that manufactures motor vehicle spare parts for Bugatti and Maybach vehicles.
 The company sells spare parts to its distributors located in the United Kingdom and France.
 During the last financial year, ABC sold €100,000 worth of spare parts to France and GBP 100,000 to the United Kingdom.

 At the time of sending the invoices, one GBP was equivalent to 1.3 US dollars, while one euro was equivalent to 1.1 US dollars.
 When the payments for the invoices were received, one GBP was equivalent to 1.2 US dollars, while one euro was equivalent to 1.15 dollars.

 Therefore, the gains or losses from the currency conversions can be calculated as follows:

 Sales to the UK